nishigori/increment-activator/README.md

   \ }
 ```

-More than, Please read more [Documentation](doc/vim-increment-activator.txt)
+More than, Please read [Documentation](doc/vim-increment-activator.txt)

 ## Author